ITALIAN CITIZENSHIP BENEFITS

 2. Employment Benefits

 Employers know how advantageous it is for them to hire people who hold dual citizenship.
 For example, international companies with offices throughout the world can send dual citizens to and from the country without the need of applying and paying for a Work Visa.
-The benefits of Italian citizenship combined with U.S. citizenship opens a lot of doors for you in your career.
+The benefits of Italian citizenship combined with USA citizenship opens a lot of doors for you in your career as there are more jobs in Italy for dual citizens.

 Entrepreneurs with dual citizenship can more easily start a business, as they have a shared currency and one economic zone that makes up the EU without the restrictions imposed on non-EU citizens.